Azure/cyclecloud-marketplace-image/README.md

 # Building a distributing a marketplace image for CycleCloud

 The process for publishing a new image in Marketplace is:
-1. Create an image from a VM with CycleCloud installed
+1. Create a VM with an attached managed disk and install CycleCloud into the disk
+2. Capture the VHD for the OS image and the managed disk
+3. Launch and test a new VM usig both VHDs
-2. Copy that image VHD to the storage account linked to the marketplace publisher account
+4. Copy both VHDs to the storage account linked to the marketplace publisher account
-3. Go to the Cloud Partner Portal to update the artifact
+5. Go to the Cloud Partner Portal to update the artifact

-The scripts in this repo use packer to build an image.
-The image is then tested, and the VHD copied to the publishing storage account.
-The packer process and the deployment of the test VM is scripted, but not the VHD transfer.
+The scripts in this repo use packer to build the images.
+These are then tested and the VHDs copied to the publishing storage account.
+The packer process, the deployment of the test VM, and the VHD transfer are scripted.

 The Marketplace publishing guideline recommends that a separate subscription is used to hold the marketplace-linked VHDs, and that this subscription should not be used for anything else besides holding the storage account.